lblod/ember-rdfa-editor/rfcs/rdfa-editor-stage-1.md

 This represents a single node in the document tree.
 It is in essence on its own an entirely valid document.
-The node class and its descendants should provide methods to manipulate nodes in an immutable way.
+The node class should provide methods to manipulate nodes in an immutable way.

 *interface*